We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 When experiencing symptoms of psoriasis in the genital area or anywhere else, this resource from the American Academy of Dermatology can help people find a specialist near them.

-Genital psoriasis can get worse as a result of the friction associated with sexual intercourse.
+Genital psoriasis can get worse due to the friction associated with sexual intercourse.
 Using a condom might help reduce potential discomfort.
 It also forms a barrier, preventing skin-to-skin and fluid-to-skin contact and further reducing irritation.

 After intercourse, people with genital psoriasis should thoroughly cleanse the area and reapply any medications to assist recovery.

-Genital psoriasis may cause the area to look different, and the person may experience some discomfort during sexual intercourse.
-For this reason, people with genital psoriasis should consider communicating with their partner about the condition openly.
+Genital psoriasis may cause the area to look different, and a person may experience some discomfort during sexual intercourse.
+For this reason, people with genital psoriasis should consider communicating with their partners about the condition openly.

 Although sexual intercourse can cause irritation, genital psoriasis is not transmissible and should not interfere with sexual activity.

-Genital psoriasis causes red or purple patches of skin and scaly lesions to develop in the genital area.
+Genital psoriasis causes red or purple patches of skin to develop in the genital area.

-A person with genital psoriasis or related symptoms should always talk to a doctor.
-Not only can talking to a doctor ensure that treatment is safe and effective, but it also helps rule out other conditions, including STIs.
+A person with genital psoriasis or related symptoms should always talk with a doctor.
+Not only can talking with a doctor ensure that treatment is safe and effective, but it also helps rule out other conditions, including STIs.